MamrK29/website/README.md

 Also, this repository will contain the git log that will be exported to a .txt file so that a history of changes can be viewed.

+Please note that the log of git commits will be at least one behind the current number of commits at any time.